 When I saw this on Facebook, I searched for the source (the video on Facebook wasn’t it).
 I found the oldest version of it on YouTube.
 It’s amazing how many copycats download it and re-upload it like it was something they made.
-Anyway, take a couple of minutes to watch it.
-I have a few more things to say after it.
+[Almost two years later, I had to use one of the copycat videos to replace the one that’s no longer available.]

 If any company deserves an award for “outside of the box” thinking, it’s the SaltWater Brewery.